 In a neighborhood where there are dozens of similar KBBQ spots, Bulgogi Hut is one that stands out.
-Prior to the pandemic, I had never seen this place without a buzzing crowd outside waiting to get a table.
+I have never seen this place without a buzzing crowd outside waiting to get a table.
 Like most KBBQ restaurants, it’s all you can eat at a set price.

 2. Monty’s Good Burger

 Are you vegan?
 Honestly, it doesn’t matter because the burgers are that good.
 They specialize in amazing burgers made from Impossible “beef” patties.
 Everything here, from burgers to milkshakes, is plant based.
-If you have never tried an all vegan restaurant, this might be one of the best spots out there to experience an all out plant based meal.
+If you have never tried a totally vegan restaurant, this might be one of the best spots out there to experience an all-out plant-based meal.